moziauddin1/services/APNI-Format.md

  4. Alphabetically by reference citation A -> Z
  5. Reference page order (String order sort, 1s first then 2s....)

+The effect of this sort is that if the reference has an earlier year (or null year) it will be displayed first even if it doesn't contain the Protologue/Primary instance, but if two references have the same year (e.g. null, null) the primary instance reference will come first.

 ## Instance sort order

 Instances **within** references are sorted and grouped for display.
 Instances are sorted by: